 Just as a language has many speakers, a species has many members.
 They must be genetically compatible – i.e. speak the same language – but they are not all genetically identical – they have their own particular variation within an acceptable range to be in the group.
 In other words, though populations are a unit (they interbreed) they have genetic variation.

 In the terminology of genetics we can understand this in terms of genes and alleles.
 While all members of the population have the same genes, they do not all have exactly the same version of any given gene.
 Different versions of a gene are called alleles, and they arise through mutations – that is, copying errors when chromosomes are replicated.
 For humans, we may have up to two different alleles for any gene – the allele we inherit from our mother, and the allele we inherit from our father.
-If have two different alleles, we are said to be heterozygous for that particular gene.
+If we have two different alleles, we are said to be heterozygous for that particular gene.
 If we have two identical alleles for a gene, we are homozygous for that gene.
 While any individual can have up to only two alleles, populations as a whole can have hundreds or even thousands of alleles.

-In any given generation, the vast majority of the alleles present in a population were inherited from the previous generation – just like a language group learning from their parents, and picking up the language as a whole, but also some of their particular linguistic quirks.
+In any given generation, the vast majority of the alleles present in a population were inherited from the previous generation – just like a language group learning from their parents, and picking up the language as a whole.
 Each generation also can contribute its own novelty to the population in the form of new alleles arising through mutation – just like teenagers coming up with new words or phrases.
-These new alleles, are rare of course – they are only held by one individual at the beginning.
+These new alleles are rare of course – they are only held by one individual at the beginning.
 Over many, many generations, however, such new alleles can become more common within a population if they are passed down, progressively, to more and more offspring.
 In time, the new allele might become the most common one within a population.
 Many generations later, it might be the only allele present for that gene in the entire population.
 Combined with the actions of other new alleles of many other genes, over time the average characteristics of the population can change.
 While it’s challenging to imagine this for genes and alleles, it’s simple to illustrate with language – for example, the change we see in the linguistic trajectory towards present-day English in a verse from John’s gospel: John 1:29, West Saxon Gospels, c.
 990.